-Professor Rui Perdigão’s course on Complex System Dynamics, headquartered at the Meteoceanics Institute for Complex System Science, is now also available as a semester doctoral course at the Interuniversity Institute for Intelligence, Complexity and Security, offering 6 ECTS for students enrolled in programs from partner universities.
+Professor Rui Perdigão’s course on Complex System Dynamics, headquartered at the Meteoceanics Institute for Complex System Science since its inception, has later been introduced by him as semester doctoral courses at the University of Lisbon (2019-) and at the Interuniversity Institute for Intelligence, Complexity and Security (2022-), also offering 6 ECTS (3 USC) for students enrolled in programs from partner universities.

-The course is specially tailored to a wide-spectrum interdisciplinary audience spanning across natural, social, technical and exact sciences, and has already attracted bright doctoral and post-doctoral collaborators to Rui Perdigão’s interuniversity chair and institutes.
+The course is specially tailored to a wide-spectrum interdisciplinary audience spanning across natural, social, technical and exact sciences, and has already attracted bright students to Rui Perdigão’s interuniversity chair and institutes.

 Objectives

-• Acquisition of fundamental competences in complexity sciences, their relevance and implementation in the conceptualization, systematization, modeling and formal analysis of the complex dynamics underlying climate change;
+• Acquisition of fundamental competences in complexity sciences, their relevance and implementation in the conceptualization, systematization, modeling and formal analysis of the complex dynamics underlying a coevolutionary world;

-• Learning fundamental principles that allow to formulate the dynamics of complex systems, including emergence of extreme phenomena, in an elegantly simple and effective way without loss of rigor nor generality;
+• Learning fundamental principles that allow to formulate and discern the dynamics of complex systems, including emergence of extreme phenomena, in an elegantly simple and effective way without loss of rigor nor generality;

-• Deepening scientific research, development and communication at the interface between natural and social frontier sciences.
+• Deepening scientific research, development and communication at the interface among frontier natural, social and technical sciences.

 Program